semgrep/semgrep-docs/docs/release-notes/january-2024.md

 - **Findings** page:
     - Fixed a bug in which leaving a note automatically triaged a finding.
 Now, the state of the finding does not change when a user leaves a note. <!-- 12051 -->
     - Fixed a bug in which **fixed** findings were triagable despite their already fixed state through the rule group checkbox.
 Now these findings are not triagable. <!-- 11919 -->
+    - Fixed an issue where hovering over the Assistant's **Analyze** button caused the window to jitter.

 ## ⛓️ Supply Chain